liv-ac-uk/comp122/labs/exceptions/README.md

 # Exceptions

-This lab aims to cover Exceptions and Exception Handling, and following completion you should understand the rationale behind Exceptions, how to use try/catch, throw, multi catch and finally blocks.
+This lab aims to cover exceptions and exception Handling, and following completion you should understand the rationale behind exceptions, how to use try/catch, throw, multi catch and finally blocks.

 For an even more elaborate intro check out [Oracle's Exceptions tutorial](https://docs.oracle.com/javase/tutorial/essential/exceptions/index.html).